 Considering electric vehicles for your fleet, but worried about the cost?
 We’ve got some good news for you.

-Since May 2019, the federal government has been offering key incentives that make EVs more accessible for individuals and businesses across Canada.
+The federal government offers key incentives that make EVs more accessible for individuals and businesses across Canada.

 In this blog, we’ll share details about the incentives, and how EVs may be able to lower overall fleet costs.